-New England Patriots Player James White’s Father Killed, Mother In Serious Condition After Car Crash
+New England Patriots Player James White’s Father Killed, Mother In Serious Condition, After Car Crash

 Slater added that White’s father, Tyrone, had previously worked as a captain in the Miami-Dade Police Department.
 The Patriots running back has apparently been updated with the sad news and is inactive tonight as his team plays against the Seattle Seahawks.

 White had previously discussed his relationship with his parents, crediting them for helping him get through some of his most difficult times.
-He particularly cited their support when he took a back seat to Montee Ball as star running back during his sophomore season with the Badgers while playing in college at Wisconsin (via 247 Sports).
+He particularly cited their support when he took a back seat to Montee Ball as starting running back during his sophomore season while playing with the Wisconsin Badgers, via 247 Sports.

 “My dad and my mom, they kept me motivated and said, ‘Your time’s coming and when you get your opportunity you have to make the most of it.
 It’s just your time isn’t right now,'” White said.